michhar/maskrcnn-python-app/README.md

 pip install .
 python sample
 ```
-If the package is already installed, make sure to unintall first.
+If the package is already installed, make sure to uninstall first.

 `pip uninstall damage-detect -y`